-Mailgun allows you to store predefined templates via the Template API and use them to send messages via the Sending API by providing the template name.
-The hard defined limit for templates is 100 templates per domain.
-Each template can have up to 10 versions.
+Mailgun allows you to store predefined email templates and use them to send messages by simply referencing the template name.
+Each domain supports up to 100 templates, with each template allowing up to 10 versions.

 curl -X POST -s --user 'api:YOUR_API_KEY' \